Integrated assembler improvements in LLVM 19

 To streamline this, I revamped the implementation by directly adjusting offsets of existing fragments, eliminating over 100 lines of code and reducing the potential for errors.

 Details: In 2014, [MC] Attach labels to existing fragments instead of using a separate fragment introduced flushPendingLabels aligned bundling assembler extension for Native Client.
 [MC] Match labels to existing fragments even when switching sections., built on top of flushPendingLabels, added further complication.
-Worse, a lot of directive handling code have to add flushPendingLabels and a missing flushPendingLabels could lead to subtle bugs related to incorrect symbol values.

 For the following code, aligned bundling requires that .Ltmp is defined at addl.